-Therefore, you generally won’t find cover that’s exclusive to the USA only.
+If you're looking for an annual multi-trip policy, you generally won’t find cover that’s exclusive to the USA only.
 You’ll need to find worldwide policies that include USA, Canada and the Caribbean – to ensure you get the cover you need for your trip.

 These policies will generally cover you for a number of key things including cancellation, loss of personal belongings and most importantly medical costs and repatriation should anything unfortunate happen regarding your health while you travel.

 Travel insurance for USA with pre-existing conditions

 It’s important to understand that it can be tricky for people over the age of 60 and people living with specific pre-existing medical conditions to get the sufficient level of cover they need for the USA.